MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

 ---
 layout: single
-title: "Useful tools to investigate C++ build times"
+title: "Useful tools to investigate C++ compile times"
 excerpt: "Let's talk about some of the tools I found and how I used them"
 author: Meta
 category: Toolbox